External Links

 Leave No Trace web site.

-If you would like more information on the Leave No Trace concept visit the web site devoted to it.
+If you would like more information on the Leave No Trace concept visit a web site devoted to it.

 General Ecology